 Trailer tracking devices typically send a location signal every 15 seconds to 47 hours, depending on your needs.

 4. Better Customer Service

-A GPS-powered GPS tracking solution also allows transportation carriers to offer better customer service and accountability.
+Both Temperature and Location tracking solutions allow transportation carriers to offer better customer service and accountability.

-Also, temperature alerts and viewable temperature readings motivate fleet operators with the information that assures successful and safe delivery.
+Temperature alerts and viewable temperature readings motivate fleet operators with information that assures successful and safe delivery.

 The fleet managers need to ensure that the trailers are picked up from their location as soon as they get filled.